mstop4/super-jibby-2/README.md

 # Super Jibby 2

-A set of shaders designed for *GameMaker Studio 2*, for palette swapping and drawing indexed-coloured sprites and images.
+A set of shaders designed for *GameMaker Studio 2*, for palette swapping and drawing index-coloured sprites and images.

 **Stable/Latest:** *2.0.0*